Augmenting Diffs With Runtime Information: Experimental Results

 Next, we manually analyze the code diffs for which \toolname or \ddiff fail to generate a diff report.
 Our analysis indicates that there are three reasons why \toolname outperforms \ddiff in terms of identifying runtime differences.
-First, \ddiff only considers differences between values of primitive types, while \toolname also considers differences between objects.
+First, \ddiff only considers differences between values of primitive types, while \toolname also considers differences between the value of non-primitive variables that refer to objects.
 Second, \ddiff only considers differences between local variable values, while \toolname also detects the difference between the values returned by methods (inside a return statement without an explicit variable).
 The third and last reason that \toolname outperforms \ddiff is related to \ddiff not logging the variable values inside inner classes.
 The latter case is present in our dataset.
 These three reasons explain why \toolname is able to detect more runtime differences compared to \ddiff.

-As explained in \autoref{sec:rq1_protocol}, ``Invisible Diff'' refers to code diffs for which a unique program state is detected, but no unique state value is found.
-Also, ``No Diff Detected'' shows the number of code diffs for which \toolname does not even find a unique program state.
-As shown in \autoref{tab:rq1_results}, the number of both cases decreases when depth increases: the number of code diffs with invisible diff and no diff detected are 41 and 19 for depth=0, respectively; these numbers decrease to 31 and 8 for depth=3.
+The column ``No Diff Detected'' shows the number of code diffs for which \toolname does not find a unique state vlue.
+As shown in \autoref{tab:rq1_results}, generally, the number of these cases decreases when depth increases: the number of code diffs with no diff detected is 32 for depth=0; this number decreases to 16 for depth=2.
 This indicates that \toolname's power to look deep inside non-primitive objects adds to its effectiveness in detecting runtime differences.
+There is an exception for depth=3, where the number of code diffs without a detected diff increases to 22.
+Per our detailed manual analysis of the logs, the reason behind this is a problem with one of the libraries that \toolname uses.
+This library \footnote{\url{https://github.com/FasterXML/jackson}} fails serialize very large Java object into JSON format.
+As the size of trace object collected for depth=3 is as large as 10GB in some cases, this leads to \toolname failure to detect a runtime difference.
+This shows increasing the depth has its own cost and we should carefully select an optimal depth for configuring \toolname in a given setup.